-At the centre of the drama is Ambrose Archibald, an irredeemable reprobate and the type of guy who rants philosophically at the bar while mooching beer from his friends.
+At the centre of the drama is Ambrose, an irredeemable reprobate and the type of guy who rants philosophically at the bar while mooching beer from his friends.
 He’s a narcissist who thinks he’s God’s gift to women.
-And he’s having an affair with the charming and beautiful Mandy Menzies, who was the high school beauty queen but is now stuck in a marriage of convenience and a life of boredom.
+And he’s having an affair with Mandy Menzies, a charming and beautiful brunette who was the high school beauty queen but is now stuck in a marriage of convenience and a life of boredom.
 Her housekeeper, Estelle Carmichael, has seen it all, but her prickly exterior belies a loving heart.
-The dryly funny Freddy Durdle is the perfect counterbalance to over-the-top Ambrose.
+The dryly funny Freddy Durdle is the perfect counter-balance to over-the-top Ambrose.

 All four oddballs seem stuck in their lives, but searing sarcasm relieves the boredom and crazy, everyday dramas aid their struggle to move on and keep things light.